 9. Take Care of Your Tripod

 It is important to remember that all plastics become more fragile in extreme cold.
 Therefore, if you are shooting from a tripod, take good care of its plastic parts.
 In cold weather, you can break the clips on the tripod legs.
 Therefore, it is preferable to use tripods with threaded legs.

-It is very good if there is insulation on the legs of the tripod.
-This will help prevent freezing to the tripod, even if you work without gloves.
+It is perfect if there is insulation on the legs of the tripod.
+It will help prevent freezing to the tripod, even if you work without gloves.
 You can “insulate” the tripod leg yourself by wrapping it with adhesive tape, which is used to insulate windows.
 You can tape a layer of foam rubber to your leg: not beautiful, but convenient.

-Summing up, we can say that for shooting with a serious “minus”, a metal tripod with a threaded leg fixation, a metal head and a heater on the legs is best suited.
+Summing up, we can say that for shooting with a serious “minus,” a metal tripod with a threaded leg fixation, a metalhead, and a heater on the legs is best suited.